toasted-coder/The-Horiseon-Project/README.md

 5. Changed title of page to something descriptive of project.
 6. Removed a closing tag from an img.
 7. Added a display hidden element for footer.
+8. Fixed link in header for SOE to the SOE section of page.